Skip to main navigation Skip to main content

 • assess a child’s need for protection or take other actions considered appropriate.

-• decide if a child is safe
+• determine if a child is safe

 • assess and decide if the child is in need of protection